davethemaker/dailyWaterTracker/README.md

   * use of formidable to parse incoming form posted data
   * low-level eventListeners, routing, url parsing

+    The app uses dependency injection in numberous locations.
+A 'handle' object is creataed where desired pathnames are cojoined with requestHandlers - functions that will be invoked.
+    This 'handle' key:value object is injected top-level into the main 'start' method, which is used to spin up the server.
+By injecting it within this level, we are able to access it in different locations in subsequent use.
+    In a similar way, the 'route' module is injected within 'start', which then provides the machinery to use the handle object using the pathname obtained from the url.

 To Use:
   * clone repo